Flemish dialects: Tussentaal

 The supra-regional, semi-standardized colloquial form (mesolect) of Dutch spoken in Belgium uses the vocabulary and the sound inventory of the Brabantic dialects.
 It is often called an "in-between-language" or "intermediate language", intermediate between dialects and standard Dutch.
 Despite its name, Brabantian is the dominant contributor to the Flemish Dutch tussentaal.

 It is a rather informal variety of speech, which occupies an intermediate position between vernacular dialects and the standard language.
 It incorporates phonetic, lexical and grammatical elements not part of the standard language but drawn from local dialects.

 It is a relatively new phenomenon that has been gaining popularity during the past decades.
 Some linguists note that it seems to be undergoing a process of (limited) standardisation or that it is evolving into a koiné variety.

 Tussentaal is slowly gaining popularity in Flanders because it is used a lot in television dramas and comedies.
 Often, middle-class characters in a television series will be speaking tussentaal, lower-class characters use the dialect of the location where the show is set (such as Western Flanders), and upper-class characters will speak Standard Dutch.
 That has given tussentaal the status of normality in Flanders.
 It is slowly being accepted by the general population, but it has met with objections from writers and academics who argue that it dilutes the usage of Standard Dutch.
 Tussentaal is used in entertainment television but rarely in informative programmes (like the news), which normally use Flemish accents with standard Dutch vocabulary.

 Belgicisms

-A belgicism is a word or expression that occurs only in the Belgian variant of Dutch.
-Some are rarely used, others are used daily and are considered part of the Belgian-Dutch standard language.
-Many belgicisms are loanwords and words or expressions literally translated from French (also called gallicisms); others, in contrast, are actually remarkably purist, such as droogzwierder (a compound of Dutch droog "dry" and zwierder "spinner") meaning "spin dryer" (common standard Dutch: centrifuge, a loanword from French), and duimspijker (a compound of Dutch duim "thumb" and spijker "nail") meaning "thumbtack" (common standard Dutch: punaise, a loanword from French).
-Among the belgicisms, there are also many words that are considered obsolete, formal, or purist in standard Dutch.
-Moreover, many belgicisms have their origin in the Belgian official nomenclature.
+A Belgicism is a word or expression that occurs only in the Belgian variant of Dutch.
+It should not be confused with Belgicisms within the context of the French language, which refers to words and phrases unique to Belgian French.
+Some are rarely used; others are used daily and are considered part of the Belgian-Dutch standard language.
+Many Belgicisms are loanwords and words or expressions literally translated from French (also called gallicisms); others, in contrast, are actually remarkably purist, such as droogzwierder (a compound of Dutch droog "dry" and zwierder "spinner") meaning "spin dryer" (common standard Dutch: centrifuge, a loanword from French), and duimspijker (a compound of Dutch duim "thumb" and spijker "nail") meaning "thumbtack" (common standard Dutch: punaise, a loanword from French).
+Among the Belgicisms, there are also many words that are considered obsolete, formal, or purist in standard Dutch.
+Moreover, many Belgicisms have their origin in the Belgian official nomenclature.
 For example, misdaad "felony" is not a legal term in the Netherlands, but it is in Belgium.